Luma-Chen/Currency-Exchange-Angular/README.md

 # Currency-Exchange-Angular

-To run the aplication, write on the terminal with your project's path:
+To run the application, write on the terminal with your project's correct path:
 <br>
    **ng serve**